NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-oral-history.md

     └── mao_nameofinterviewee_transcript.pdf
 ```

-## Example with video oral history with minimum required elements
+## Example oral history package including optional elements

-The following is an example file structure of an oral history recorded via web conferencing software.
+The following is an example file structure of an oral history adding optional elements to minimum requirements.

 ```
 nameofinterviewee